Kitware/CDash/docs/test_measurements.md

 ## Displayed in Browser

 ### Text
 * `numeric/double`: numeric results produced by this test.
-All measurements whose type begins with "numeric/" are treated identically by CDash.
+  * All measurements whose type begins with `numeric/` are treated identically by CDash.
 For example, you can provide your measurement as `numeric/integer` or `numeric/float` and CDash's behavior will not change.
+  * CDash displays plots for numeric measurements on the test details page.
+This allows you to see how measurements change from one run of a test to the next.
 * `text/string`: short text rendered in browser.
 * `text/preformatted`: Useful for longer text fields.
 Newlines, whitespace, and ANSI color codes are preserved.
 * `text/link`: associate a hyperlink with this test.